Afternoon Food Tour with Drinks in Nihonbashi, Tokyo

 Highlights

-In this Tokyo lunch tour, feast on traditional Japanese foods and cheer with refreshing drinks at three distinct long-established eateries (shinise) with over 70 years of history in Nihonbashi
+• Indulge in traditional Japanese cuisine and refreshing drinks at three long-established eateries (shinise) in Nihonbashi, each with over 70 years of history

-Enjoy omakase sushi at an Edomae sushi restaurant, broiled or grilled freshwater eel (unagi) in a restaurant specialized in eel cuisine and enjoy traditional Japanese sweets at a historical cafe
+• Savor omakase sushi at a renowned Edomae sushi restaurant, enjoy broiled or grilled freshwater eel (unagi) at a specialty eel shop, and delight in traditional Japanese sweets at a historic café

-Explore the historical district of Nihonbashi and see the Nihonbashi Bridge, which was the starting point of the Edo Five Routes (Gokaido)
+• Immerse yourself in the charm of Nihonbashi’s rich history, including the iconic Nihonbashi Bridge, the starting point of the Edo Five Routes (Gokaido)

-A Nihonbashi dinner tour is also available!
-Find the Old Tokyo Food & Drink Tour in Nihonbashi experience by clicking on the name of the organizer at the top of the page
+• Extend your experience with a Nihonbashi dinner tour!
+Discover the Old Tokyo Food & Drink Tour by clicking on the organizer's name at the top of the page

 For each guest that attends this experience, byFood will donate